Tanya Plibersek: Government (2022–present)

-Plibersek has been named Minister for the Environment and Water in the Albanese Labor Government.
+Plibersek was appointed Minister for the Environment and Water in the first Albanese ministry.

+Upon Peter Dutton's election as Leader of the Opposition, Plibersek compared Dutton to Lord Voldemort.
+In a radio interview, she stated:

+Plibersek later apologised.
+In a radio interview, Dutton called the claims "unfortunate" but "water off a duck's back", also noting that he wasn't "bald by choice" and was diagnosed with a skin condition several years ago.
+Plibersek's apology was welcomed by newly elected Prime Minister Anthony Albanese in an interview with ABC News.

+After the re-election of the Albanese government in the 2025 federal election, Plibersek was moved to the role of Minister for Social Services in the second Albanese ministry.

 Political positions

 Plibersek is a member of the Labor Party's left faction.

 Economy and employment

 Plibersek has argued that government should actively invest in the economy to promote growth and equality, calling for a federal commitment to a policy of full employment where "Australians who can work, can get a job".
 During the coronavirus recession of 2020, she has advocated government stimulus over tax cuts for high income earners.
 In September 2020, she explained her priorities for economic recovery: "We need to be building things in Australia to support both the skilled trades people and the apprentices that we should be training right now.
 We need to build things.
 We need to make things.
 We need to care for people.
 We need secure jobs with decent pay".